One-Loop Integrals for Purely Virtual Particles: Threshold decomposition and fakeon prescription

 The function $\Delta^{ab}$ is related to the diagram where the internal lines $a$ and $b$ are cut and the shadowed region is in the direction where the momentum $p_a$ enters.
 Accordingly, $\Delta^{ba}$ is associated with the cut diagram with the opposite shadowed region.
 As a rule of thumb, each $\Delta^{ab}$ is associated to the threshold condition $p^2_{a}>(m_a+m_b)^2$ if $e_a>e_b$ or $p^2_{b}>(m_a+m_b)^2$ if $e_a<e_b$.

 In this paper we are interested in the the bubble, triangle and box diagrams.
-Therefore, in this section we report their threshold decomposition, which is derived as follows: (i) write the skeleton diagrams as a sum of terms where only sum of frequencies $\omega_i$, i.e. physical thresholds, appear in the denominators, (ii) use the relation
+Therefore, in this section we report their threshold decomposition, which is derived as follows: (i) perform the integral over the loop energies by means of the residue theorem, (ii) write the skeleton diagrams as a sum of terms where only sum of frequencies $\omega_i$ appear in the denominators, (iii) use the relation

-everywhere, (iii) rewrite the result exclusively in terms of the quantities in~\eqref{eq:PQDdef}.
+everywhere, (iv) rewrite the result exclusively in terms of the quantities in~\eqref{eq:PQDdef}.